-Data structures are the possible ways in which we organise the information to be processed and returned by a computer, so as it can be accessed and modified in an efficient and computational manner.
+Data structures are the possible ways in which we organise the information to be processed and returned by a computer, so as such information can be accessed and modified efficiently and computationally.
 In practice, a data structure is a sort of bucket where we can place some information, that provides some methods to add and retrieve pieces of such information.
 The most simple data structures are lists and, as such, they are the first data structures introduced in Knuth's first volume of The Art of Computer Programming [Knuth, 1997].
-They are, probably, one of the most important building blocks of algorithms, since they have plenty of applications.
+They are probably one of the most crucial building blocks of algorithms since they have plenty of applications.